-Operating hazards
+A Operating hazards

-- Operators and maintenance personnel must be physically able to handle the bulk, weight and power of the tool. - Hold the tool correctly: be ready to counteract normal or sudden movements - have both hands available. - You can be cut or burned if you come into contact with the accessory, grinding sparks or the work surface.
-Avoid contact and wear protective equipment such as gloves, apron and helmet. - Do not use if vibration becomes excessive: check the accessory for damage or incorrect mounting. - Ensure that sparks do not cause a hazard to people or materials. - There is a risk of electrostatic discharge if used on plastic and other nonconductive materials.
+- Operators and maintenance personnel must be physically able to handle the bulk, weight and power of the tool. - Hold the tool correctly: be ready to counteract normal or sudden movements - have both hands available. - You can be cut, pinched or burned if you come into contact with the sanding pad, abrasive or the work surface.
+Avoid contact and wear suitable gloves to protect hands. - Inspect backing pad before each use.
+Do not use if cracked or broken, or if it has been dropped. - Never run the tool unless the abrasive is applied to the workpiece. - There is a risk of electrostatic discharge if used on plastic and other nonconductive materials. - When using a tool that is designed to have a guard, the guard should be in place to offer protection from grinding swarf and other debris.

-A Repetitive motion hazards
+Repetitive motion hazards